 This plan allows the student to participate in full-time study and part-time (20 hours per week) work during the same semester.
 The work assignment is limited to employers within a 50-mile radius from the university.
 The Office of Career Services will provide the students 20 hour work schedule to the employer based on the class load.

-Both plans are eligible for up to 6 hours of academic credit.
+Both plans are required to register for 6 hours of academic credit.

 BENEFITS OF COOPERATIVE EDUCATION / INTERNSHIP